mjordan56/AndroidIoTFirstKotlinDevice/README.md

 # Android Things First Kotlin Device

 This is a Kotlin version of the [Android Things First Device ](https://mjordan56.github.io/AndroidIoTFirstDevice/) project.
 This project uses the same hardware as the First Device project.
 The software in this project uses Kotlin instead of Java to implement the simple test IoT device.
+See the [Android Things First Kotlin Device ](https://mjordan56.github.io/AndroidIoTFirstKotlinDevice/) web site for detailed information about this project.

 ## Pre-requisites
 This project uses the combined button and LED circuit hardware configuration described in the [Android Things First Device ](https://mjordan56.github.io/AndroidIoTFirstDevice/) project.
+See that project for information on how to set-up the hardware used in this project.

 ### Hardware
 - Raspberry Pi 3 Model B